 - the student began the withdrawal process by meeting with the Office of Student Life and completing an official withdrawal form - the student otherwise provided the university with official notification of the intent to withdraw (submitted a letter or email to the Office of Student Life stating the reason for the withdrawal) - is the midpoint of the payment period of enrollment for which Title IV assistance was disbursed (unless the institution can document a later withdrawal date).
 This happens when the student unofficially withdraws and the student does not begin the university's withdrawal process or notify the university of the intent to withdraw (this may include a student who earns a semester gpa of 0.00).
-If the university determines the student did not begin the withdrawal process or notify the university of the intent to withdrawal process or notify the university of the student did not begin the withdrawal process or notify the university of the student did not begin the withdrawal process or notify the university of the intent to withdraw due to illness, accident, grievous personal loss or other such circumstances beyond the student's control, the university may determine the appropriate withdrawal date.
+If the university determines the student did not begin the withdrawal process or notify the university of the intent to withdraw due to illness, accident, grievous personal loss or other such circumstances beyond the student's control, the university may determine the appropriate withdrawal date.